Skip to content

 Data Type Dropdown Text Data type for the data field String

-Use Option List Boolean Add options to be selected when adding an event True
+Use Option List Boolean Add options to select when adding an event True

 Display on the Events list Boolean Display this data field on the Events list tab True